dwdevs/devops-test/README.md

 ## Submission

 First steps
-1. Use your own Github account to fork this repository.
+1. Use your own Github account to clone this repository.

 Once the activity is completed:
 1. Commit/ push your code into your own Git.